TimeDelta/auto-psych-nosology/README.md

 The automated pipeline is expected to yield a dimensional nosology whose structural efficiency remains within 10% of the HiTOP and RDoC label cardinalities (cluster-count ratio ≥ 0.9 relative to each framework) while maintaining SentenceTransformer-based semantic coherence means—and their bootstrap 90% confidence intervals—at or above the medians observed for matched HiTOP/RDoC partitions.
 Stability will be demonstrated by bootstrapping both the adjusted Rand index (ARI), targeting ≥ 0.85 of each framework’s self-alignment baseline, and the coherence estimates (targeting confidence interval widths ≤ 0.15), showing that clusters remain consistent under resampling despite corpus heterogeneity.
 Alignment will be evaluated with normalized and adjusted mutual information, homogeneity/completeness, and ARI (targets ≥ 0.75, ≥ 0.75, and ≥ 0.70 respectively), supported by Benjamini–Hochberg–corrected hypergeometric enrichments in which at least 60% of clusters achieve FDR < 0.05, per-cluster precision/recall/F1 summaries, and medoid-based semantic cosine similarities to canonical HiTOP/RDoC descriptors.
+To ensure that enrichment is not only cluster-dense but label-relevant, the coverage-adjusted enrichment rate—the fraction of HiTOP/RDoC label nodes captured by significant overlaps—should also reach ≥ 0.60.
 Collectively these metrics test whether compression-oriented clustering on the literature can reproduce the breadth of symptom- and mechanism-focused nosologies while remaining parsimonious, stable, and interpretable.

 By testing whether an automated, data-driven method can reproduce or extend the dimensional structure of leading nosologies, this research explores the feasibility of a scalable and self-updating framework for psychiatric classification—one that could bridge the gap between biological findings and clinical phenomena without the overhead of manually defined diagnostic categories.